 Nobody wants to be like those described as hypocrites.
 Remember, you are good and you’re just trying to get back to what you used to be.
 It’s alright to take a break from other productive activities once in a while to renew your enthusiasm, but take care to guard your compulsory obligations.
 Never let them slip!

-3) Randomly open the Qur’an and see what Allah wants to tell you
+3) Open the Qur’an and see what Allah wants to tell you

 The Qur’an is the nourishment of every person’s soul, the light of the heart and guidance to the straight path.